HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ac-2-3/index.md

 ### OPS Implementation

 The System Admin reviews the list of OPS application users on a monthly basis and/or when the status of a user is changed to inactive or terminated.
-Inactive accounts are removed from the system manually if their status has changed.
+Inactive accounts are disabled automatically from the system after 60 days.

-TODO: Not Django
+TODO: Not Django.
 The Django Admin interface tells us when a user last logged in to the OPS Application, so we can determine the last date of a user's activity by checking the user's profile there.

-Because most of the users of the OPS application will only need to log in every 90 days, we will disable inactive accounts after 180 days.

 #### Related Files